 The North Fork ↵ View Images

-The North Fork takes its form from several threads of Bailey's childhood memories — including a rift between his father and an uncle and the premature death of his mother — and suggests how those remembrances tie into small-scale family farms and wilderness in the rural Mountain West.
+The North Fork takes from several threads of Bailey's childhood memories — including a rift between his father and an uncle and the premature death of his mother — and suggests how those remembrances tie into small-scale family farms and wilderness in the rural Mountain West.
 Photography, here, becomes a tool for piecing together a map of Bailey's own complicated personal terrain, mending and rerouting notions of place and family.